-Strapping the groin can aid healing by applying compression to the area immediately after injury.
+Strapping the groin (or groin taping) can aid healing by applying compression to the area immediately after injury.

 It can also protect and support the muscles during rehabilitation and help prevent further damage to the injured muscle.
 A 7cm or 10cm elastic or elastic cohesive bandage and 2.5cm non stretch zinc oxide tape is required to finish it off.